Skip to content

 529 Plans: An Overview

 A 529 plan (legally known as a “qualified tuition plan”) is a tax-advantaged program used to fund a beneficiary’s future education costs.
 There are two types of 529 plans: a prepaid tuition plan and a savings plan.
-This white paper discusses the latter.
+Here, we discuss the latter.

 To avoid incurring a tax penalty, the funds in a 529 plan must be used toward what are known as “qualified education expenses.”
 These include: